 - Supporting the Academic Success of Pregnant and Parenting Students

 - National Women's Law Center (NWLC) – Pregnant and Parenting Students’ Rights: FAQs for College and Graduate Students

 Access to childcare is key in balancing work/school and family life.
-UMass Amherst provides on-campus childcare through the Center for Early Education in Childhood (CEEC) and information about various community childcare centers and programs through the Office of Family Resources (OFR).
+UMass Amherst provides on-campus childcare through the Center for Early Education in Childhood (CEEC) and information about various community childcare centers and programs through the Office of Student Parent Programs.
 Information on babysitting and childcare co-ops is available here.

 Breastfeeding & Pumping Areas on Campus

 Breastfeeding is not limited to specific areas on campus.
 For those who would like more private space for breastfeeding or pumping, however, the campus has an number of specifically designated lactation rooms.
-A map of these spaces is available at go.umass.edu.
-Individuals who need private space for breastfeeding or pumping are also encouraged to speak with the Office of Family Resources or their office supervisors.
+A map of these spaces is available for download here.
+Students who need private space for breastfeeding or pumping are also encouraged to speak with the Office of Student Parent Programs.
+Employees can speak to their office supervisors or Lori Corcoran in Human Resources.
 In many cases, space beyond officially designated lactation rooms is available.